 A CIC isn’t the only vehicle for businesses driven by social goals, but it does have various advantages.

-A CIC is a type of limited company that’s used by businesses with a social purpose.
+A Community Interest Company (CIC) is a type of limited company that’s used by businesses with a social purpose.

 This structure comes with the flexibility and limited liability of a company, making it relatively easy to set up and operate compared to other social enterprise or charity structures.

-But unlike a normal limited company, its primary purpose is to benefit the community, rather than creating profit for private shareholders.
+Unlike a normal limited company however, its primary purpose is to benefit the community, rather than creating profit for private shareholders.

 CIC vs charity structure